trombonist.composer.educator

 Hailed by Slide Hampton as “an important future voice in jazz trombone” and “modern, forward thinking, and powerfully melodic” by JazzEd, Nick Grinder is a versatile trombonist and low brass musician in New York City.

-Originally from San Francisco, CA, Nick has enjoyed a varied career since moving to New York City in 2011.
+Originally from San Francisco, CA, Nick has enjoyed a varied career since moving to New York in 2011.
 He has shared the stage or recording studio with artists such as Lorde, Lady Gaga and Tony Bennet, Lin-Manuel Miranda, Patti Labelle, DMX, St Vincent, Paquito D’Rivera, Darcy James Argue, Arturo O'Farrill, and many others.
-He has performed in over two dozen Broadway pits, both as a substitute and chair holder, and held chairs in the 2019, 2021, and 2022 Radio City Christmas Spectacular Orchestra.
-He currently plays trombone, bass trombone, tuba, and euphonium at Parade on Broadway.
+He has performed in over two dozen Broadway pits, both as a substitute and chair holder, and most recently played trombone, bass trombone, tuba, and euphonium at Parade on Broadway, the winner of the Tony Award for Best Revival.
+Other chairs include Beautiful, The Carol King Musical, Mr Saturday Night Feat.
+Billy Crystal and the upcoming Water For Elephants.
+Nick has also alternated between both bass and lead trombone chairs in the Radio City Christmas Spectacular Orchestra since 2019.

-In television and film, he has recorded the soundtracks to The Marvelous Ms. Maisel, John Mulaney's Sack Lunch Bunch, Fosse/Verdon, Crazy Ex-Girlfriend, The CBS Evening News Theme, PGA Fedex Cup, ESPN's 30 for 30, Enemy, and In The Heights.
+In television and film, he has recorded the soundtracks to The Marvelous Ms. Maisel, John Mulaney's Sack Lunch Bunch, Fosse/Verdon, Crazy Ex-Girlfriend, The CBS Evening News Theme, PGA Fedex Cup, ESPN's 30 for 30, Enemy, In The Heights and others.

-The child of two artists - a ballet dancer and visual effects engineer at ILM, and he was encouraged at an early age to pursue his artistic interests as often as possible.
-He began gigging on both trombone and acoustic bass when he was 15, and knew shortly after his fifth brunch gig that music was what he wanted to do with his life.
+Nick benefits from the upbring of two artists - a ballet dancer and camera and visual effects engineer, and was encouraged at an early age to pursue his artistic interests as often as possible.
+He began gigging on both trombone and acoustic bass when he was 15, and quickly realized music would play an outsized role in his life.

 From 2007-2011, Nick studied at Cal State Northridge in Los Angeles with jazz virtuoso Bob McChesney and studio stalwart Andy Malloy, and in 2011 he made the move to New York City, where he was offered full scholarship to NYU.
 At NYU he was an adjunct faculty member during his pursuit of a master’s degree, teaching both private trombone lessons and jazz ensemble classes.

-Nick has released two albums of original compositions for small group - Ten Minutes, in 2014, and Farallon, released in 2019 on Outside In music.
-His albums have garnered positive reviews by JazzTimes, JazzEd, All About Jazz, and many other international periodicals and blogs.
-He has given clinics and masterclasses in composition and performance at both colleges and high schools throughout the United States.
+Nick's two albums of original compositions for small group - Ten Minutes, in 2014, and Farallon, in 2019 - have garnered positive reviews by JazzTimes, JazzEd, All About Jazz, and many other international periodicals and blogs.
+He has given clinics and masterclasses in composition and performance at colleges such as NYU, Sonoma State University, and CSU Northridge, as well as high schools throughout the United States.

 For all contact, booking, lesson, or recording inquiries, please use the Contact section.
 Nick is available in the New York City area or worldwide for remote recording and teaching.